The main steps and procedures for the perfection of different security interests are as follows.

 Pursuant to the fonds de commerce Sale and Mortgage Law No. 11 of 1940, the security over fonds de commerce may be created by an official mortgage agreement duly registered with the Notary Public Authority.
 The mortgage must be duly recorded with the Commercial Registry Authority and annotated in the commercial register of the mortgagor.

 Aircraft and vessels

 The Aircraft Law No. 26 of 1976 stipulates that mortgages over aircraft may only be perfected through an official document being written and executed before the administrative authority entrusted with the registration of the aircraft.
 Registration of the mortgage in the aircraft register is required.
-It is worth noting that the interest rate in a loan agreement secured by official mortgage over an aircraft may not exceed 12 per cent.
+The interest rate in a loan agreement secured by official mortgage over an aircraft may not exceed 12 per cent.
 With regard to maritime mortgages, the Maritime Commerce Law No. 8 of 1990 provides that vessels and vessels under construction may only be subject to an official mortgage, which must be registered at the designated register in the vessels’ registry.

 Shares in Egyptian companies may be subject to a pledge.
 A share pledge is created through the conclusion of a share pledge agreement although perfection requirements for listed and unlisted shares and unlisted shares deposited with the MCDR differ.

 With regard to shares that are not listed on the EGX and are not deposited with the MCDR, in order to perfect a pledge, share certificates must be transferred to the lender or a third-party custodian.
 The share pledge will then be annotated on the share certificates and the shareholders’ ledger.